-The Energy sector is reporting the highest (year-over-year) earnings growth of all eleven sectors at 267.1%.
-Higher year-over-year oil prices are contributing to the year-over-year improvement in earnings for this sector, as the average price of oil in Q1 2022 (\$95.01) was 63% above the average price for oil in Q1 2021 (\$58.14).
-At the sub-industry level, four of the five sub-industries in the sector are reporting a year-over-year increase in earnings.
-A growth rate is not being calculated for the Oil & Gas Refining & Marketing sub-industry due to the loss reported by the sub-industry in the year-ago quarter.
+The Energy sector reported the highest (year-over-year) earnings growth of all eleven sectors at 268.2%.
+Higher year-over-year oil prices contributed to the year-over-year improvement in earnings for this sector, as the average price of oil in Q1 2022 (\$95.01) was 63% above the average price for oil in Q1 2021 (\$58.14).
+At the sub-industry level, four of the five sub-industries in the sector reported a year-over-year increase in earnings.
+A growth rate was not calculated for the Oil & Gas Refining & Marketing sub-industry due to the loss reported by the sub-industry in the year-ago quarter.
 However, this sub-industry reported a profit in Q1 2022 (\$2.4 billion) compared to a loss in Q1 2021 (-\$1.3 billion).
-The other three sub-industries that are reporting year-over-year earnings growth are the Integrated Oil & Gas (296%), Oil & Gas Exploration & Production (238%), and Oil & Gas Equipment & Services (70%) sub-industries.
+The other three sub-industries that are reported year-over-year earnings growth were the Integrated Oil & Gas (299%), Oil & Gas Exploration & Production (237%), and Oil & Gas Equipment & Services (70%) sub-industries.
 On the other hand, the Oil & Gas Storage & Transportation (-26%) sub-industry is the only sub-industry that reported a (year-over-year) decline in earnings in the sector.